emartech/gap-secret-editor/README.md

 > Secret and config editor with GUI for Emarsys applications in Google Application Platform

+## Prerequisites

+Install (or update) [gcloud](https://cloud.google.com/sdk/docs/quickstarts), and connect to the staging and production clusters.
+More info in [GAP docs](https://gap-docs.gservice.emarsys.net/development-environment-setup-guide.html#gcloud).

 ## Installation

 Download the application from the [releases](https://github.com/emartech/gap-secret-editor/releases) page of the GitHub